KarimaFathi/Database-SQL-Projects/README.md

 ## Problem 31 : Calculate Vehicle Age

 The task is to calculate each vehicle’s age based on the current year and display the results ordered from oldest to newest.

+## Problem 32 : Filter Vehicles by Age Range

+The task is to retrieve vehicles whose age falls between 15 and 25 years.